 March 9th…“WHAT WERE YOUR FAVORITE RADIO PROGRAMS?”

 STOP!!!!
 I’d like you to theoretically set aside your myriad of digital gadgets and megalwhitzlwookies and travel with me to a time that my grandparents knew.
 There was a miracle about to happen in my grandparent’s generation that we enjoy to this very day.
-Theirs was a time WITHOUT something called RADIO in the home; and in the farms of American rural life……a time WITHOUT even electricity to power up a radio even if they HAD one!!
+Theirs was a time without something called a RADIO in the home; and in the farms of American rural life……a time without even electricity to power up a radio even if they HAD one!!
 I marvel to contemplate how quiet life must’ve been back then….it truly is a peaceful thought to conjure.
 My maternal grandfather, Clarence Martin Sletten, entered this world in 1895, and upon his first days of life, it was also to be the same year that an Italian inventor brought radio to life for the first time.
 Even the very word “radio” is interesting to muse upon.
 Its genesis comes from the Latin word, “radius” (similar to the spokes of a wheel, or beams of light emanating in all directions).
 Early pioneers of this medium added the word “phone” to radius, calling it a “radiophone” so that it colored the definition to mean “radiated sound”.